ptsouth97/traininglog/README.md

 ## How it works

+1. Correlations
-1. Question 1: Does higher cadence correlate with higher pace?
+* Question 1: Does higher cadence correlate with higher pace?